Xe/site/talks/rustconf-2022-sheer-terror-pam.markdown

 root.
 So this means that you can usually rely on having access to anything that root can, but assume you don't.

-<xeblog-conv name="Mara" mood="happy>This is why I'm calling it "as safe as an
+<xeblog-conv name="Mara" mood="happy">This is why I'm calling it "as safe as an
 earthquake".
 If you follow the building code to the letter and do absolutely everything correctly, you're fine.
 If you don't, oops the preschool building made out of asbestos just cracked in two with all the kids hiding in it.
 Good